Su-Ng/CustomerSegmentation/README.md

 Customer Segmentation is an interesting data science application.
 I will be using it to analyse the age, income, gender of the people shopping in the mall.

 ![Alt text](RplotGender.png?raw=true "Title")

+The above visualization shows that there is a higher number of females than males in the mall.

 ![Alt text](RplotAge.png?raw=true "Title")

+The above visualization shows that there is

 This idea to do this is to gain insights into what are the demographics of the people shopping in the mall.
 I want to find out who are the highest spenders in the mall.
 With this knowledge and insight, we can target the right consumers who are most likely to spend.